rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

 - Firebase Hosting should run without any issues, as the time expiration is set for the end of february, but I will extend as days go by (there is a limit of 30 days), you should not have any issues even with my Firebase details.

 - History of commands in Visual Terminal that might help:
-  27 history
-  28 npm run build:deploy
+  - npm run build:deploy
-  29 firebase deploy
+  - firebase deploy
-  30 firebase init
+  - firebase init
-  31 firebase deploy
+  - firebase deploy
 ---